-- turnover reflects the "greenness" of investee company today. - capital expenditure (Capex) shows the green investments made by investee companies, relevant to a transition to a green economy. - operational expenditure (Opex) reflects the green operational activities of investee companies.
+- turnover reflects the "greenness" of investee company today. - capital expenditure (Capex) shows the green investments made by investee companies, relevant to a transition to a green economy.

 To what extent were the sustainable investments with an environmental objective aligned with the EU Taxonomy?1